Routing Number: 322077795

 Great changes are taking place at your Credit Union!

-Zelle is a fast, safe and easy way to send money directly between almost any bank accounts in the U.S., typically within minutes1.
+Zelle is a fast and easy way to send money directly between almost any bank accounts in the U.S., typically within minutes1.
 With just an email address or U.S. mobile phone number, you can send money to people you trust, regardless of where they bank2.
 Payments made using the Zelle payment network are immediate and irrevocable.

 You can send money to friends, family and others you trust2.

 Since money is sent directly from your bank account to another person's bank account within minutes1, it's important to only send money to people you trust, and always ensure you've used the correct email address or U.S. mobile number.

 You can send, request, or receive money with Zelle.